Logo

 Whether your current mortgage deal is expiring in the next few months, or not for another year, this is a time of anxiety for homeowners.
 Monthly costs are increasing significantly, particularly for those borrowers who secured ultra-low rates in 2020.

-Currently, the best interest rate on an 80% variable mortgage over 2-years is 3.45% - significantly lower than fixed-rate deals.
 Plus, some lenders don’t charge early repayment fees.
-So if in a few months fixed rate mortgages are looking more attractive, you can exit your tracker mortgage and move onto something more predictable.
+So if in a few months, fixed-rate mortgages are looking more attractive, you can exit your tracker mortgage and move on to something more predictable.

-Hold a fixed rate mortgage offer for six-months
+2. Hold a fixed-rate mortgage offer for six months

-If the cost of living crisis is biting and you’re struggling to pay your mortgage, it’s very important to note that mortgages are much more flexible than you might think, and repossession is a last resort for a lender.
+If the cost of living crisis is biting and you’re struggling to pay your mortgage, keep in mind that mortgages are much more flexible than you might think, and repossession is a last resort for a lender.

 Offset mortgage